High Blood Pressure Linked With Alzheimer Disease

 Another study conducted by the psychiatrist, Dr. Helen Lavretsky at the University of California-Los Angles (UCLA), found that meditation and yoga can maintain, even improve, cognitive function as we get older.

-The study involved participants engaging in Kirtan Kriya meditation and Kundalini yoga, both of which have been practiced in India for thousands of years.
+The study involved participants engaging in Kirtan Kriya meditation and Kundalini yoga, both of which have been practised in India for thousands of years.

 In comparative tests, other patients were given crossword puzzles and computer games, a standard method of keeping the brain active as we age.
 These participants were also given memory exercises.